DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Technical-FAQ.md

 Standard actions you can try:

 1. Try to repeat the deploy one more time and/or restart UAT VM in case if something went wrong and the file mentioned  is really locked by some system process
-1. If still doesn’t work, follow the recommended implementation steps as per release notes (like remove source code of previous EDI version)
+1. If still doesn’t work, follow the recommended implementation steps as per [release notes](../../Release-notes.md#installation-process) (example remove source code of previous EDI version)

 ## Deployment issues with model source code